 Buried archaeological remains of particular interest have been identified as the footprints of former steam-powered engine houses, boiler houses and associated chimneys and a gas house.
 The riverside area has considerable archaeological interest in terms of features cut into the natural bedrock, such as steps and tunnels which may relate to the early water powered use of the site, and recommends that these are subject to a more detailed survey.
-The desk based assessment considers that the archaeological remains are at least of high local and potentially regional significance.
-The archaeological importance of the site also extends to the historic built fabric which should be fully recorded and interpreted prior to repurposing or demolition works.
+The desk based assessment considers that the archaeological importance of the site also extends to the historic built fabric which should be fully recorded and interpreted prior to repurposing or demolition works.
 Of particular interest here are the features identified in the assessment reports such as the evidence for phasing, early power features including the rare survival of the water wheel house projecting into the river, the early engine and boiler houses, cast iron framework including evidence for transmission systems.